February 26th Weekly Update

 Make transcripts available alongside audio and visual content after the event on your website.

-You can download this checklist here.
+You can download the checklist here.

 Great resources that expound on various aspects of accessibility in virtual settings: